sorokadima/LLM-engineer-handbook-uaUK/README.md

 - [LLM-driven Data Engineering](https://github.com/DataExpert-io/llm-driven-data-engineering) -  A playlist of 6 lectures by [Zach Wilson](https://www.linkedin.com/in/eczachly) on how LLMs will impact data pipeline development

+- [LLM Course by Maxime Labonne](https://github.com/mlabonne/llm-course) - An end-to-end course for AI and ML engineers on open source LLMs.

 ### Agent